nathkrill/raudaia/Campaigns/Faal/Scenes/Scene 4.md

 Scene: Faal goes to the Order
 Altered: [[Wenche Clodweed|Wenche]] comes to Faal

-Faal is woken in the morning by the sound of someone coming up the ladder.
+[[Faal Baelitae]] is woken in the morning by the sound of someone coming up the ladder.
 He rolls over and grabs a dagger, crouching over the loft hatch.

 [[Wenche Clodweed]]'s tan face and emerald eyes appear at the opening of the hatch.
 Faal relaxes and rolls over, letting the dagger fall.